Screenwriting: Format

 Scripts written in master-scene format are divided into scenes: "a unit of story that takes place at a specific location and time".
 Scene headings (or slugs) indicate the location the following scene is to take place in, whether it is interior or exterior, and the time-of-day it appears to be.
 Conventionally, they are capitalized, and may be underlined or bolded.
 In production drafts, scene headings are numbered.

 Next are action lines, which describe stage direction and are generally written in the present tense with a focus only on what can be seen or heard by the audience.

 Character names are in all caps, centered in the middle of the page, and indicate that a character is speaking the following dialogue.
 Characters who are speaking off-screen or in voice-over are indicated by the suffix (O.S.) and (V.O) respectively.

 Parentheticals provide stage direction for the dialogue that follows.
 Most often this is to indicate how dialogue should be performed (for example, angry) but can also include small stage directions (for example, picking up vase).
 Overuse of parentheticals is discouraged.

 Dialogue blocks are offset from the page's margin by 3.7" and are left-justified.
 Dialogue spoken by two characters at the same time is written side by side and is conventionally known as dual-dialogue.

 The final element is the scene transition and is used to indicate how the current scene should transition into the next.
 It is generally assumed that the transition will be a cut, and using "CUT TO:" will be redundant.
 Thus the element should be used sparingly to indicate a different kind of transition such as "DISSOLVE TO:".

-Screenwriting applications such as Final Draft (software), Celtx, Fade In (software), Slugline, Scrivener (software), and Highland, allow writers to easily format their script to adhere to the requirements of the master screen format.
+Screenwriting applications such as Arc Studio Pro, Final Draft (software), Celtx, Fade In (software), Slugline, Scrivener (software), and Highland, allow writers to easily format their script to adhere to the requirements of the master screen format.